 Variant Calling tools identify genetic variations of newly sequenced genomes by comparing to the corresponding reference genome.
 In practice, the output of NGS technologies (reads) are mapped to the reference genome and variations are identified.
 In the last years, many variant callers have been released in order to obtain accurate and fast results.
 In December 2017, the team at Google Brain joined the effort by releasing an open source, deep learning based variant caller: DeepVariant.
 DeepVariant outperforms its competitors by accuracy – it even won the accuracy award at the precision FDA Truth Challenge.

 DeepVariant as a Nextflow-based pipeline enables users to run DeepVariant in an easy, fast and reproducible manner that ensures full control over configurations.
-It supports the user to start running the pipeline correctly and it allows running of multiple variant calling processes in parallel to maximize efficiency.
+It supports the user to start running the pipeline correctly and it allows running of multiple variant calling processes in parallel to maximise efficiency.
 Every step is bundled and computed in a Docker container.
-Full support to easily run and scale analyses with DeepVariant over AWS and Azure cloud is provided by Deploit.
+Full support to easily run and scale analyses with DeepVariant over AWS and Azure cloud is provided by CloudOS.

 DeepVariant: an overview